KEY POINTS

 • The school has 15 days to request a hearing with the department or they will have to stop operations on August 6.

-“The department is taking this action because of the provider’s failure to provide applicable health and safety services for clients,” the notice to the school from the department said.
+“The department is taking this action because of the provider’s failure to provide applicable health and safety services for clients,” per the notice the department gave the school.

 A press release from Utah’s Health and Human Services said, “Provo Canyon School holds a separate license for the Provo campus,” which currently has conditions placed on it.
 Only the Springville campus license has been revoked.